 The Menu: What’s Included and What Costs Extra

 When you sit down, the menu arrives — and there are no prices on it.
 You can order as many starters, main courses, and desserts as you like.
-All of it is included in the cruise fare.
+All of it is included in the cruise fare— along with more than most first-timers expect.

 Drinks are extra.
 Here’s what we paid: